matter-labs/zinc/zinc-book/src/05-variables-and-types/02-types/01-scalar.md

 ## Unit

-The unit type and value are described with empty round parenthesis `()` and have no differences from the same type in Rust.
+The unit type and value are described with empty round parenthesis `()`.
 Values of that type are implicitly returned from functions, blocks, and other expressions which do not return a value explicitly.
 Also, this type can be used as a placeholder for input, witness and output types of the `main` function.

 `()` is the literal for both unit type and value.
 The unit type values cannot be used by any operators or casted back and forth.